Historiography of the United Kingdom: Urban history

 In the 1960s, the academic historiography of the Victorian towns and cities began to flourish in Britain.
 Much of the attention focused at first on the Victorian city, with topics including demography, public health, the working class and local culture.
 In recent decades topics regarding class, capitalism and social structure have given way to studies of the cultural history of urban life, as well as groups such as women, prostitutes, migrants from rural areas and immigrants from the Continent and from the British Empire.
 The urban environment itself became a major topic, as studies of the material fabric of the city and the structure of urban space became more prominent.

-Historians have always made London the focus.
+Some historians have always made London the focus.
 For example, recent studies of early modern London cover a wide range of topics, including literary and cultural activities, the character of religious life in post-Reformation London; the importance of place and space to the experience of the city; and the question of civic and business morality in an urban environment without the oversight typical of villages.

-Academics have increasingly studied small towns and cities since the medieval period, as well as the urbanization that attended the industrial revolution.
+Academics have increasingly studied smaller towns and cities since the medieval period, as well as the urbanisation that attended the industrial revolution.
 The historiography on the politics of 18th-century urban England shows the critical role played by towns in politics (where they comprised four-fifths of the seats in the House of Commons), as well as the political dominance of London.
 The studies also show how townspeople promoted social change at the same time as securing long-term political stability.

-In the second half of the 19th century, provincial centers such as Birmingham, Glasgow, Leeds, Liverpool and Manchester doubled in size, becoming regional capitals.
+In the second half of the 19th century, provincial centres such as Birmingham, Glasgow, Leeds, Liverpool and Manchester doubled in size, becoming regional capitals.
 They were all conurbations that included smaller cities and suburbs in their catchment area.
 The available scholarly materials are now quite comprehensive.
-In 2000, Peter Clark of the Urban History Center of the University of Leicester was the general editor (and Cambridge University Press the publisher) of a 2800-page history of British cities and towns in 75 chapters by 90 scholars.
+In 2000, Peter Clark of the Urban History Centre of the University of Leicester was the general editor (and Cambridge University Press the publisher) of a 2800-page history of British cities and towns in 75 chapters by 90 scholars.
 The chapters deal not with biographies of individual cities, but with economic, social or political themes that cities had in common.

-Deindustrialization
+Deindustrialisation

-The theme of deindustrialization has begun to attract the attention of historians.
+The theme of deindustrialisation has begun to attract the attention of historians.
 The first wave of scholarship came from activists who were involved in community activism at the time the factories and mines were shutting down the 1970s and 1980s.
-The cultural turn focused attention on the meaning of deindustrialization in the 2000s.
+The cultural turn focused attention on the meaning of deindustrialisation in the 2000s.
 A third wave of scholars look at the socio-cultural aspects of how working-class culture changed in the post-industrial age.
 Historians broadened their scope from the economic causes of decline and resistance to job loss, to its social and cultural long-term effects.